Almarch/pygotchi/README.md

 ### 💞 Automatic care

-The Tamagotchi won an [Ig Nobel prize](https://improbable.com/ig/winners/#ig1997) for diverting people from their professional duties.
-But don’t worry, it is not a fatality: check this option and a friendly bot will care for your pet, freeing you up for more important (though probably less fun) stuff.
+The Tamagotchi won an [Ig Nobel prize](https://improbable.com/ig/winners/#ig1997) for diverting millions of people from their professional duties.
+It is not a fatality: check this option and a friendly bot will care for your pet, freeing you up for more important (though probably less fun) stuff.

 The automatic care works on the server side, so the bot keeps caring for the pet when the user session is closed.
 It is automatically adapted to the ROM version.
 Currently, only P1 and P2 are supported.